Qntrl Online Heklp | Web Services in Qntrl | Secure Outbound API Calls with Certificates in Qntrl | Enable SSL & Mutual Authentication

 Trust Store in Qntrl

-A Trust Store contains the public certificates of trusted servers.
-When Qntrl makes an outbound call (e.g., to a server with a self-signed certificate), the server’s certificate must be trusted to establish a secure SSL connection.
+A Trust Store holds certificates of servers that Qntrl trusts.
+When Qntrl makes an outbound HTTPS call (especially to servers with self-signed certificates), the server’s certificate must be trusted to establish a secure connection.

-By uploading the service provider’s certificate into Qntrl’s trust store, you ensure that all outbound HTTPS requests validate the server’s authenticity.
-Similarly, when Qntrl connects to a client, the client must trust the server’s certificate, particularly when it is self-signed.
+By adding the service provider’s certificate to Qntrl’s trust store, you ensure that all outbound requests verify the server’s authenticity.

 Create a Certificate